salahudeanIT1025/The-World/Lab2/readme.md

 B.
 This color would not be problematic when considering accessibility in websites.
 This text would be acceptable with a good background contrast of gray.
 You must make sure the background doesn’t mix with the text like a gray text with a black background would not work.

+# Conclution
+Lab 2 showed me many things that I did not know.
+I learned why latency and disk RPM is a major component in a hard drive and in a computer and how every hardware component matters.
+I really liked how all of lab two was straight forward and didn’t talk about stuff that had nothing to do with the main topic of lab 2.
+I also learned how to convert binary numbers to decimals and the other way around.